Swan maiden: Regional tales

 In the tale Kimod and the Swan Maiden ("Pitong Maylog"), from the Mansaka (Philippines), Kimod, a young hunter, captures the garments of one bathing maiden and marries her.
 Some time later, the maiden discovers its hiding place: inside her husband's blowgun.
 She wears it again and rejoins her sisters in the skyworld.
 Kimod, then, goes on a quest to bring her back.
 According to Herminia Q. Meñez, versions are reported to have been found in other groups in Mindanao and northern Luzon.

 Other variants from Filipino folklore include: The Seven Young Sky Women; Magbolotó, a tale from the Visayan.
 A version of the tale was also found in the oral narratives of the Agta people of the Philippines (How Juan got his Wife from Above).

 Indonesia

 Overview

 The heavenly maidens are also known in Indonesia as Bathing Beauties or The Seven Nymphs, tales wherein a male character spies on seven celestial maidens (Apsaras) bathing in an earthly lake.
-(Note: As remarked by Indonesian scholarship, the number of nymphs or heavenvly maidens vary according to region: three, five, eight, nine, ten, twelve, even 39 or 41.)
+(Note: As remarked by Indonesian scholarship, the number of nymphs or heavenly maidens varies according to region: three, five, eight, nine, ten, twelve, even 39 or 41.)
 Indonesian scholarship states that the tale is "widespread in almost all parts of Indonesia": North Sumatra, Maluku, Bengkulen, East Kalimantan, Madura, West Sulawesi, Java and Bali.
 In that regard, professor James Danandjaja acknowledged this wide diffusion, but emphasized the existence of the story "among the ethnic groups that were influenced by Hindu-Buddhist and Han (Chinese) cultures".